Skip to main content

 Sugar-free teething gels are available over the counter from the pharmacy.
 They contain a mild local anaesthetic which helps numb any pain.
 These are for babies older than 4 months.

 If your baby is still in discomfort after using teething gels, consider giving them sugar-free paracetamol or ibuprofen medicine for babies.
-Do not use ibuprofen medicines if your baby is under the age of 3 months.

-Always follow the instructions on the leaflet and the packaging.
-Make sure you use the right amount and only as recommended.
-If you're unsure, ask your GP or pharmacist.
+Follow the instructions on the leaflet and the packaging.
+Always use the right amount and only as recommended.

 Amber teething jewellery